-Degree types you can earn at Los Angeles County College of Nursing and Allied Health include Registered Nursing, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Associate level degrees.
+Degree types you can earn at Los Angeles County College of Nursing and Allied Health include Registered Nursing, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Associate Degree level degrees.

-The latest NCLEX passing rates, and RNCareers' ranking for Los Angeles County College of Nursing and Allied Health is
+Nursing Program Stats at a Glance for Los Angeles County College of Nursing and Allied Health

 Nursing Programs Recommended by Our Education Experts

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.